-From Shady Grove Road to Lake Needwood and the Rock Creek trail system, which continues to Washington DC and beyond.
+- From Shady Grove Road to Lake Needwood and the Rock Creek trail system, which continues to Washington DC and beyond. - Along the intercounty connector (ICC) with connections to adjacent trails, parks, and neighborhoods. - Circling the city of Rockville, which at its northern side runs alongside Gude Drive.